-Thousands Of Singing Spring Peepers Are A Welcome Sound Of Normalcy Here In Georgia
+Thousands Of Singing Spring Peepers Are A Welcome Sound Of A New Season Here In Georgia

 Has anyone been outside to hear the sound of the spring peepers in Georgia yet?
 If you haven’t, don’t worry there is still plenty of time.
 The sound of spring peepers is something that you are likely familiar with if you live in the south and can recognize the chorus that these frogs sing.
 Believe it or not, despite the fact they’re called spring peepers, sometimes in Georgia, you can hear them as early as February!
 Here are a few things to know about the sound of spring peepers in The Peach State.

-Have you ever heard spring peepers in Georgia before?
+Have you ever wondered, do spring peepers come out in Georgia?
+Well now you know!
 You can also hear an example from Wikipedia of what a chorus these frogs sound like so you can identify them in Georgia.
 Do you have a favorite place in Georgia to hear the spring peepers?
 Make sure to let us know in the comments section!